 I was recently asked about a specific question from the October 1999 LSAT (O99, LR1, #7) on our LSAT Discussion Forum.
-This question, known as Debbie's Magic Act, can be summarized as follows:
+This summary of this question, known as Debbie’s Magic Act, is as follows:

 The reason this question interests me is that a large number of students select the same incorrect answer, and are very confident they are correct even after reading the problem again.
 Even after looking at the right answer these students often do not necessarily understand where things went awry with the answer they chose.
 It’s a tricky question!
 The trap used to create this confusion is one I sometimes refer to as the Natural Question Error, and the makers of the LSAT have preyed upon it in many Logical Reasoning questions.
 It’s a type of Shell Game error, and if you study for the LSAT long enough, you will at some point make the very same mistake.
 So let’s break this problem down and see how we can avoid this error.